josephmancuso/test-repo/docs/home.md

-cmon now. its the home page
+This is the home page